Composr Tutorial: Advanced configuration

 There are also many non-bundled addons that you can install.
 Some of these are official and some of these are third-party.
 An addon may be non-bundled if any of the following hold true:

-• It ties into a third-party service that is not officially endorsed
+• It ties into a third-party service that is not officially supported

 • It has been written by a third-party, and not checked to Composr standards